-\paragraph{Test-Time Training} The concept of adaption during test-time was first proposed in \cite{sun2020ttt} and is called Test-Time Training (TTT).
-In order to train a model which is able to adapt to unseen images, \cite{sun2020ttt} proposed to train the model using a supervised and a self-supervised loss jointly, denoted as joint training.
+\paragraph{Test-Time Training} The concept of adaption during test-time was first proposed by \citeA{sun2020ttt} and is called Test-Time Training (TTT).
+In order to train a model which is able to adapt to unseen images, \citeA{sun2020ttt} proposed to train the model using a supervised and a self-supervised loss jointly, denoted as joint training.
 During testing, only the self-supervised loss on one unlabeled test image is applied to adapt the model parameters which is hence called test-time training.
 After that, the refined model is used for inference.
 This test-time adaption is done for each test sample individually starting from the initially trained model.

 The used architecture has two heads and a shared feature extractor.
-One head is used for the supervised downstream task, e.g., for classification the minimizization of the categorical cross-entropy loss.
+One head is used for the supervised downstream task, e.g., for classification the minimization of the categorical cross-entropy loss.
 The second head enables self-supervised learning.
 It solves a simple auxiliary task of rotation prediction, where four different rotation angles have to be predicted in a four-way classification problem \cite{gidaris2018rot}.

 During testing, a batch of augmented views of a single image is used to minimize only the self-supervised loss subsequently to adapt the shared feature extractor while keeping the head for the supervised downstream task unchanged.
 The adapted model is used to make the prediction of the test sample.
-In addition, the authors in \cite{sun2020ttt} showed under strong assumptions that minimizing the self-supervised loss during testing implicitly minimizes the supervised loss.
+In addition, \citeA{sun2020ttt} showed under strong assumptions that minimizing the self-supervised loss during testing implicitly minimizes the supervised loss.